-Interlocking Associates, LLC (Interlocking), is a wholly owned subsidiary of SIGN that was formed in October 2002.
-Interlocking leases and manages property owned by the Port of Benton.
-This property is subleased to SIGN and other tenants.
+Interlocking Associates, LLC (Interlocking), was a wholly owned subsidiary of SIGN to lease and manage property owned by the Port of Benton.
+This property was subleased to SIGN and other tenants.
 On December 31, 2016, Interlocking was dissolved and all assets were transferred to SIGN.

-The consolidated financial statements include the accounts of SIGN and Interlocking (collectively: the Organization).
+The consolidated financial statements include the accounts of SIGN and Interlocking (collectively: the Organization) for the year ended December 31, 2016.
 All material intercompany transactions have been eliminated in these consolidated financial statements.